-This post discusses SSDI/SSI for Muscular Dystrophy.
+This post discusses Social Security Disability for Muscular Dystrophy.
 If you or someone you care for is unable to work due to Muscular Dystrophy read on for how SSA will evaluate your claim for disability benefits .

 Muscular dystrophy is a group of genetic (inherited) diseases in which muscle fibers are unusually susceptible to damage.
-Muscles continue to weaken until you are unable to use them.
-Muscles not only enable the human body to move, they also determine blood flow, breathing, digestion and other important body functions.
+Progressive muscle weakness and muscle mass loss can result in paralysis.
+Muscles not only enable the human body to move, they also determine blood flow (heart muscle), breathing, digestion and other essential body functions.

 There are more than 30 different kinds of muscular dystrophy.
 Some forms start in childhood while others do not begin until adulthood.
 Via The Mayo Clinic .
-The most common forms are: Duchenne (DMD – the most common form in children), Becker, Myotonic (the most common form in adults), Congenital, Emery-Dreifuss, Facioscapulohumeral (FSHD), Limb-girdle, Distal and Oculopharyngeal.
+The most common forms are: Duchenne muscular dystrophy (DMD – the most common form in children), Becker muscular dystrophy, Myotonic muscular dystrophy (the most common form in adults), Congenital, Emery-Dreifuss, Facioscapulohumeral (FSHD), Limb-girdle, Distal and Oculopharyngeal.
 Via NIH .

-Myotonic (also called MMD or Steinert’s disease) affects at least 1 in 8,000 people worldwide.
+Myotonic Dystrophy (also called MMD or Steinert’s disease) affects at least 1 in 8,000 people worldwide.
 People with this disorder often have prolonged muscle contractions (myotonia) and are not able to relax certain muscles after use.
-Clouding of the lens of the eye (cataracts), abnormalities of the electrical signals that control the heartbeat (cardiac conduction defects), early balding and an inability to father a child (infertility) are also symptoms.
+Clouding of the lens of the eye (cataracts), abnormalities of the electrical signals that control the heartbeat (cardiac conduction defects), early balding and infertility are also symptoms.
 The severity of the condition varies widely among affected people, even among members of the same family.
 Via NIH .

 Myotonic dystrophy is diagnosed by a neurologist.
 Various forms of testing are used to make a diagnosis: family history, blood work, physical examination, EMGs or muscle biopsy.
-Treatment can include medications, physical rehabilitation or splints/orthotics.
+Treatment can include medications, physical therapy or splints/orthotics.
 There is no cure or specific treatment for myotonic dystrophy.
 Via John Hopkins.
 Also read our post Disability for Myotonic Dystrophy.